00. Introduction

 Query languages: parsers and interpreters

 The last step is easy, despite the larger LoC.
 Both the parser and the interpreter are coded with nothing but recursion!
-The lesson can be applied to almost any computer language, or creating your own programming language or DSL (See my book “From Source Code To Machine Code” for more challenges).
+The lesson can be applied to almost any computer language, or to creating your own programming language or DSL (See my book “From Source Code To Machine Code” for more challenges).

 Build Your Own X book series